unique-idea/unity-dungeon-conquest/readme.txt

 ## 🚀 Features
 - ⚔️ **Engaging Combat System** – Battles with various ability.
-- 🎭 **Character Power** – Unlock new skills with money collect from killing, Equip strong wepon.
+- 🎭 **Character Power** – Unlock new skills with money collected from killing, Equip a strong weapon.
-- 🛠️ **Crafting** - Collecting resource drop from monters and crafting your self wepon.
+- 🛠️ **Crafting** - Collecting resource drop from monsters and crafting your own weapon.

 ## 📦 Installation
 - Unity **2021+**